Aniketkumar-01/myntra-landing-page-clone-frontend/README.md

 ## Usage
 - Open the homepage to browse the UI.
 - Navigate through different sections using the navbar.
-- Hover over product images to see effects.

 ## Support
 If you have any issues or suggestions, feel free to **open an issue** in the repository or contact me at **aniketoff001@gmail.com**.

 ## Roadmap
 ### 🚀 Future Improvements
+- Make it fully responsive
 - Add dynamic product filtering
 - Integrate backend for real-time data
 - Improve accessibility and SEO